notniknot/feast-entity-store/README.md

 # ToDos
+- Architecture
+   -  Describe behavior when ingesting data
+-  Document Result
--  check if deletion
+   -  Screenshots
--  handle delete operations
+-  Handle delete operations by removing the corresponding entries from the entity tables